Hardcoded Password Found in Cisco Enterprise Software, Again - Slashdot

 Re: (Score:1)

+Well, you're right that in this type of situation there's no such thing as "benign incompetence" and so these are effectively the same result.
+People who themselves are incompetent may not realize this but may still be redeemable over a long enough time frame.
+By leaving this part open to interpretation, it still gives those people a seat at the table to continue the conversation.

-This is why we continue to have these problems (Score:3, Interesting)
+This is why we continue to have these problems (Score:4, Interesting)

 The company discovered many backdoors and hardcoded accounts in the past two years as part of internal audits and has received some pretty unfair criticism for its efforts.